DCI/scaladci/README.md

   }
 }
 ```
-As you see, OtherRole is simply a reference pointing to the MyData instance (named SomeRole).
+As you see in line 3, OtherRole is simply a reference pointing to the MyData instance (named SomeRole).

 Inside each role definition we can still use "self" and "this".